-Deadline: As needed.
-These funds are available to support educational programs that promote the study of Classical languages and history.
+Application Deadlines: rolling applications.
+These Educational Grants are available to classroom teachers for class projects, research, and classroom materials, or to support educational programs that promote the study of Classical languages and history.
+(Application form)

 - 2019 Sean Smith